ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### SendCommand
 This sends the specified command to the server via console.
-All commands run as server, and thefore with operator privlages.
+All commands run as server, and therefore with operator privileges.

 ```C#
 minehut.SendCommand(ServerID, "Op ShimmyMySherbet")
 minehut.SendCommand(ServerID, "Broadcast Server shutting down in 5 minutes!")
 ```
 ### StartService()
-Starts the service and server for the specified minecraft server.
+Starts the service and server for the specified Minecraft server.

 ```C#
 Minehut.StartService(ServerID);
 ```

 ### StartServer()
-Starts the minecraft server.
+Starts the Minecraft server.
 NOTE: Only use this if the service is already online, it's normally best just to use StartService().

 ```C#
 Minehut.StartServer(ServerID);
 ```

 ### ShutdownService()
-Saves, then shuts down the minecraft server and it's service.
+Saves, then shuts down the Minecraft server and it's service.
 Use this if you don't plan on starting the server up again within the next 5 min.

 ```C#
 Minehut.ShutdownService(ServerID);